TemplateInvaders/ti-woocommerce-wishlist/readme.txt

 *Release Date - 4 April 2019*

 * Fixed an issue with removing products from wishlist when added to cart for WooCommerce prior 3.x versions.
-* Fixed an issue when the wizard add multiple shortcodes to an exist page
+* Fixed an issue when the wizard add multiple shortcodes to an exists page

 = 1.9.17 =
 *Release Date - 2 April 2019*